 About LTC Language Solutions:

 LTC Language Solutions is a full-service language company providing state-of-the-art language solutions for local and national companies, organizations, government agencies, and individuals since 1993.
-LTC provides language training, cross-cultural training, interpretation, translation, repatriation, language assessments and interpreter and people skills training.
-LTC has gained a reputation for high-quality, customized services provided through long-term relationships, having some of the same clients for over 25 years.
+LTC provides language training, cross cultural training, interpretation, translation, repatriation, language assessments, interpreter and people skills training.
+They have gained a reputation for high-quality, customized services provided through long-term relationships, having some of the same clients for over 25 years.